tidyverse/tidyverse.org/content/blog/spring-cleaning/index.md

 ## Wrapup

-Finally, we end the week with a wrapup meeting - we do a retrospective on what worked, what didn't, and what we would change for next time.
+Finally, we end the week with a wrap-up meeting - we do a retrospective on what worked, what didn't, and what we would change for next time.
 For example, we found that a couple of items on this year's checklist that were too complex to complete within the week, especially across many repos.
 So we decided to start a practice of converting those "too big" tasks into issues of their own --- you can see an example in the [testthat upkeep issue](https://github.com/r-lib/testthat/issues/1749).
 This makes it more likely that we can cleanly complete the checklist but still flag those lingering things we would like to finish.

-We also try to have a little fun during the wrapup meeting!
+We also try to have a little fun during the wrap-up meeting!
 I made a small R package called [chatrbox](https://github.com/ateucher/chatrbox) that uses [ChatGPT](https://openai.com/blog/chatgpt) to generate R-themed Spring Cleaning text snippets.
 And Tracy Teal used [quarto](https://quarto.org/) to make certificates of achievement for each of us, complete with inspirational messages made with chatrbox!

 <div class="highlight">